josemiserra/amst_dist/README.md

 ##  Installation on Windows

-- Starting from the console where you activated your amst_env in conda move to the directory you downloaded amst, then to the directory amst_win
+- Starting from the console where you activated your amst_env in conda move to the directory where you downloaded amst/amst_win

 - Execute:

     pip install vigranumpy-(press tab to autocomplete)

 - Execute:

     pip install amst_bin_win-(press tab to autocomplete)

-    If pyopencl gives problems (you will see error messages with pyopencl involved), execute:
+    During installation of dependencies, if pyopencl gives problems (you will see error messages with pyopencl involved), execute:

         pip install pyopencl-(press tab to autocomplete)

-    Then again:
+    Then again, reinstall the amst wheel:

         pip install amst_bin_win-(press tab to autocomplete)

 - Using a text editor (Notepad,...), open example_usage.py and replace the directories marked as __raw__, __aligned__ and __results__

 - Execute :
     python example_usage.py

 If everything went well, it will start.
+If you have any problem with dependencies, check the file amst_env_linux.yml and try to install dependencies manually.

 ## Installation on Linux